UoW-CPC/muscle-orchestrator/README.md

 To follow this solution, jQueuer application needs to be deployed through MiCADO in a Cloud environments.
 A MiCADO Scale deployment guide is not in the scope of this guide.
 Please, feel free to ask for guidance by contacting us [here](https://micado-scale.eu/contact/).

-__Notice__:jQueuer is an application that creates a queue of jobs and sends these jobs to MiCADO worker nodes.
+__Notice__: jQueuer is an application that creates a queue of jobs and sends these jobs to MiCADO worker nodes.
 The worker nodes execute the jobs and when a job completes jQeuer send another job from the queue.
 This allow us to automate the process by defining several jobs and start them in multiple worker nodes.

+Follow this steps to perform:

+1. MUSCLE
+2. input
+3. output
+4. logs

 #### Standalone Solution

+### Phase 3 - Merge outputs with MUSCLE profile.

  __Important:__ Your dataset must contain more than 100 sequences.
 Otherwise you might get unexpected results